Appius Claudius Crassus (consular tribune 403 BC): Career

-In 362 BC, about 40 years after his tribuneship, Claudius was appointed as a dictator when the consul, Lucius Genucius Aventinensis, was defeated and killed by the Hernici.
-Claudius as dictator he won a costly victory against the Hernici.
+In 362 BC, Claudius was appointed as dictator when the consul, Lucius Genucius Aventinensis, was defeated and killed by the Hernici.
+As dictator Claudius won a costly victory against the Hernici.
 There is a possibility that he was awarded a triumph for this victory, although this is doubted by Broughton and Degrassi.
 It is unknown who acted as magister equitum during this dictatorship and it is only kept in the Fasti Capitolini as SCA.U.LA, possibly identifying him as Publius Cornelius Scapula, consul in 328 BC, but this identification is rejected by Broughton and Degrassi.
 A secondary (equally doubtful) identification is that of Mucius Scaevola, an otherwise unattested individual.
 Pinsent, in commenting on the dictator and magister equitum of 362 BC, concludes that both are most likely fictitious addition by Livy and should not be considered as historical.

 There is also a possibility, although small and connected with the individual of the dictatorship, that Claudius should be considered the same individual as the consular of 349 BC.
 Holding the office as an elderly man little over a 50 years after his tribuneship.
 An argument in favour of this reading is that Livy described him as elderly and has him dying during this consulship.
 His imperium was transferred to the praetor, Lucius Pinarius Natta and later by the elections to Titus Manlius Imperiosus Torquatus as dictator.
 Although It is more probable that this consul of 349 BC is a distant cousin or a grandson to Claudius in according to the reading of the Fasti which has a different filiation compared to that of Claudius.
 Ogilvie, in his commentary on Livy, agrees with the Fasti but has the consular tribune of 403 BC having the same filiations, making him a nephew, not a son, of the consular of 424 BC.
 Adding to the confusion during this year is that Diodorus Siculus has Marcus Aemilius and Titus Quinctius as consuls this year, not Claudius or his colleague Lucius Furius Camillus.
 The classicist Suolahti, in his reading of the Fasti, identifies Claudius as the same individual as the dictator of 362 and of the consular of 349 BC.